 Amy is an Associate Professor of Visual Arts at University of California San Diego.
-She writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
+HShe writes software; repurposes hardware; performs live visuals; makes installations; speaks; writes; eats and breathes.
 Her artistic practice engages media as material.
-Her current research and practice focuses on changing definitions of moving images in the YouTube era and computing anthropology with a focus on histories of women as technology-based makers.
+Her current research and practice focuses on changing definitions of moving images in the YouTube era and the role of algorithmic bias in shaping perceptions.